How to Clean Coffee Maker: A Step-by-Step Tutorial

 Will cleaning with vinegar affect the taste of my coffee?

 No, cleaning with vinegar won't affect the taste of your coffee as long as you thoroughly rinse the coffee maker afterward.
-Running two to three full brew cycles with plain water after cleaning with vinegar ensures that any residual vinegar taste or smell is completely removed.
+Running two to three full brew cycles with pure water after cleaning with vinegar ensures that any residual vinegar taste or smell is completely removed.

 How do I know when it's time to clean my coffee maker?